Field Instructor FAQs

 To work for Evoke Therapy Programs you must be at least 21 years of age and have current CPR and First Aid certifications.
 Evoke seeks creative, self-motivated, and compassionate people who have wilderness experience, either professional or personal.
 Our instructors must be able to backpack six days a week between two to ten miles a day.
 A Bachelor’s degree in a related field or an equivalent amount of relevant experience is preferred.
 The Field Instructor position requires a one year commitment.

 Complete the online application for Evoke at Entada or the online application for Evoke at Cascades and email a resume, and three letters of professional recommendation to Evoke at Entrada or Evoke at Cascades.
 Our Recruiter will review your information and potentially contact you to schedule a telephone interview.
 After the interview, you may be invited to attend a seven-day orientation period in the field.
 The offer of employment will not be extended until the conclusion of the orientation period and is contingent on your performance during the orientation.
 Sending in all of the necessary information several weeks to months in advance will give you a better chance of participating in the orientation that best fits your schedule.
-If you do not have an application please contact the Entrada Recruiter or the Cascades Recruiter.

 The orientation consists of seven days spent in the field, backpacking and learning from experienced trainers and other orientation participants.
 The orientation will be challenging and rewarding both emotionally and physically.
 You will be hiking anywhere from 2 to 10 miles a day over medium to rugged terrain with a backpack the entire week.
 Evoke trainers will ask you to be as open as you are willing to be.
 You will also have the chance to experientially learn about the program.
 The orientation is not a competition with the other potential hires.
 The Orientation represents the final interview process where you will be observed within the structure of the program.
 This also allows you to “interview” the program.
 Participating in the orientation does not guarantee you a job.
 However, if you have been selected to participate, you have already met some of the requirements and Evoke has high hopes for you to be hired!